ECHOESProj/.github/profile/README.md

 It is part-funded by the 2014-2020 European Regional Development Fund, through the Welsh Government.

-These repositories contain the code released as part of the ECHOES project.
+The code in these repositories was developed for the ECHOES project.

 The ECHOES web application was developed to visualize the results of analysis (such as predicted probability maps of the birds) and bird tracking data.